ryancollier/ryancollier.co-v2/work/finance.md

   </div>

 ## Iteration & Outcomes
-We shipped at the pace of one app per quarter and continued to iterate throughout the process.
+We shipped at the pace of one app per quarter and continued to improve the designs and product throughout the process.
 For example, we failed early on to understand the importance of making the drill in experience flexible enough for many new customers and they way they wanted to navigate the data structures.
-We iterated by introducing more flexibility to the data schema as well as the controls to support this complexity.
+We introduced more flexibility to the data schema as well as the controls to support this complexity.

 We also learned that customers had a huge desire to connect more narrative and context to specific aspects of their finance data and so later introduced capabilities for customers to configure and connect additional reporting and narrative to their apps.